 5 Multiple Choice Questions

 - Spinal cord injury, Spinal anesthesia, depressant action of medications, lack of glucose (insulin reaction or shock), Severe pain.

 - vasodilation (lowers BP) and increased capillary permeability/leakage d/t cellular injury from bacterial toxins- lose fluid out of vasculature.

 5 True/False Questions

-Medical management of neurogenic shock → Stabilization of spinal cord injury, positioning spinal anesthetic patient properly, giving glucose for hypoglycemia.
+Medical management of septic shock → Stabilization of spinal cord injury, positioning spinal anesthetic patient properly, giving glucose for hypoglycemia.